-- 1. Allow the tool to reach full speed before touching the tool to the work surface. - 2.
-Apply minimum pressure to the work surface, allowing the tool to operate at high speed.
-Grinding/cutting rate is greatest when the tool operates at high speed. - 3.
-Position yourself so that the open-underside of the wheel is facing away from you. - 4.
+- 1. Allow tool to reach full speed before touching tool to work surface. - 2.
+Apply minimum pressure to work surface, allowing tool to operate at high speed.
+Cutting rate is greatest when the tool operates at high speed. - 3.
 Once a cut is begun and a notch is established in the workpiece, do not change the angle of the cut.
-Changing the angle will cause the wheel to bend and may cause wheel breakage.
-Edge grinding wheels are not designed to withstand side pressures caused by bending. - 5.
-Remove the tool from the work surface before turning the tool off.
-Allow the tool to stop rotating before laying it down.
+Changing the angle will cause the wheel to bend and may cause wheel breakage. - 4.
+Remove the tool from work surface before turning tool off.
+Allow the tool to stop rotating before setting it down.